Improved Linear Programs for Discrete Barycenters: Model Sizes

-LPs (\ref{baryLP}) and (\ref{barymodLP}) do have a significant advantage over LP (\ref{LPw}) in many practical applications: They are able to take advantage of the structure of the supports of $P_i$, whereas LP (\ref{LPw}) cannot.
-To see this advantage, first recall that LPs (\ref{baryLP}) and (\ref{barymodLP}) have variables $y$ and $z$ both indexed on $j = 1, \ldots, |S|$, where $|S|$ is the number of {\em distinct} weighted means.
-In contrast, LP (\ref{LPw}) introduces variables $w$ indexed on $h = 1, \ldots, |S^*|$. $S$ can be of much smaller size than $S^*$, where each combination $s_h^*$ of support points in the original measures is counted, even if they result in the same support point $\x_j\in S$.
+LPs (\ref{baryLP}), (\ref{barymodLP}), and (\ref{LPhybrid}) have a significant advantage over LP (\ref{LPw}) in many practical applications: They are able to take advantage of repetition in the $\x_k$ constructed from different combinations $s_h^*$ of original support points.
+Recall that LPs (\ref{baryLP}) and (\ref{barymodLP}) have variables $y$ and $z$ both indexed on $k = 1, \ldots, |S|$, where $|S|$ is the number of {\em distinct} weighted means.
+By contrast, LP (\ref{LPw}) introduces variables $w$ indexed on $h = 1, \ldots, |S^*|$.
+When there is heavy repetition of the $\x_k$, $|S^*|$ is much larger than $|S|$.

-We will highlight the differences in the various model sizes for structured data by considering measures that are supported in a $d$-dimensional regular grid.
-This is one of the most frequent settings in optimal mass transport problems.
-The MNIST digits data set of handwritten digits is a prime example for such data.
-It has been used for benchmarking for many machine learning algorithms; see \cite{lbh-98} for more information.
-In this database, each measure is a handwritten digit scanned into a $16 \times 16$ grid.
-Each measure is supported on a subset of the grid.
-The different shades of grey indicate different masses at the support points; the darker, the more mass it holds.
-The masses add up to $1$.
-See Figure \ref{fig:example8}.
-In this figure, we also include a sample barycenter computed for four digits from the set.
-Note that the barycenter is supported sparsely on a finer grid (here $61 \times 61$).
+Here, we discuss the model sizes for (evenly weighted) measures supported on a $d$-dimensional regular grid $G_{\text{org}}$.
+This is the most common setting in optimal mass transport problems.
+The MNIST data set of handwritten digits is a prime example for such data; see \cite{lbh-98} for more information.
+The handwritten digits are recorded as a measure supported on a subset of a $16 \times 16$ grid.
+Scaling the masses to sum to one makes this a probability measure; see Figure \ref{fig:example8} (left) for an example.
+The shades of grey indicate the amount of mass at the support points; darker points hold more mass.

-For our implementation, we considered two approaches.
-In the first, we implemented LPs (\ref{baryLP}), (\ref{barymodLP}), (\ref{LPw}), (\ref{LPhybrid}) in C\texttt{++}.
-In this implementation, during the data processing we do not use the a priori knowledge that the final structure of $S$ is a subset of the $(nK-n+1)^d$-length grid.
-Instead, we generate $S$ by processing each element of $S^*$ and checking for duplication in those elements already produced.
-This requires exponential effort, but allows us to determine exactly those $\x_j \in S$ which can be generated by the support set of the digits of consideration, and produce the smallest possible LP's for each formulation.
-These provide a baseline for other applications in which there may be structure, but the presence or type of which is not known prior to processing.